compilable/efc/NEW_FEATURES.md

 ### Ignore files/folders using a given list (read from a props file)

 ### Create a script to combine all the scripts into once script which can be executed withouth path dependencies.

+### Confirm the new password when encrypting.

+### Print summary message after the operation (Total count of files, successfully completed files, failed files etc )

+### create a build script to release the latest script.